-- Now you will read your changed dream out loud. - As you read your changed dream, pay attention to the differences between your old nightmare and this new, changed dream. - Remember, looking for the ideas and making them part of your changed dream can make you feel more in control.
+Now we are going to have you read your changed dream out loud.

+- As you read your changed dream, pay attention to the differences between your old nightmare and this new, changed dream. - Remember, looking for the ideas and making them part of your changed dream can make you feel more in control.